Eviction from Property

 Landlords seeking to have illegal occupiers evicted need to deal with all the necessary requirements imposed by statute, and case law.
 On the other hand, occupants that are at risk of being evicted need to know their rights.

 The term ‘opposed eviction’ simply refers to where an occupier resists the eviction by instituting counter legal measures.
 ‘Unopposed eviction’ by contrast is where the occupier does not resist the eviction process, but merely allows it to take its course.

 In post-apartheid South Africa, constitutional and statutory obligations were introduced to create a balance between what is just and equitable for land owners as well as for unlawful occupiers, and this legislation has been further developed in case law.

 In a nutshell, Section 26 of the Constitution of the Republic of South Africa entrenches the right to adequate housing, and stipulates that no one may be evicted arbitrarily.

 This is a move away from forced evictions of the apartheid era and the skewing of power towards landlords that was the norm.

 The Prevention of Illegal Eviction from and Unlawful Occupation of Land Act 19 of 1998

-This piece of legislation – commonly referred to as PIE – deals with illegal evictions, and requires certain criteria to be met before an eviction order can be granted.
+This piece of legislation – commonly referred to as PIE – deals with illegal evictions, and requires certain criteria to be met before an eviction order can be granted, and how to deal with opposed evictions in South Africa.
 This Act is designed to prevent arbitrary evictions, and actually works in tandem with Section 26.